Turn your love of nature

-How does Unity College maintain its academic quality?
+How does Unity Environmental University maintain its academic quality?

-Unity College takes a multi-faceted approach to ensuring all programs maintain a high level of quality and integrity.
+Unity Environmental University takes a multi-faceted approach to ensuring all programs maintain a high level of quality and integrity.
 This includes, but is not limited to, meeting the standards of our accrediting body, the New England Commission of Higher Education (NECHE).
-All Unity College programs are included in our accreditation status.
+All Unity Environmental University programs are included in our accreditation status.
 As student demands and workforce needs change over time, we build new programs and other innovative learning opportunities.

-Unity College has also received recognition from a variety of external sources:
+Unity Environmental University has also received recognition from a variety of external sources:

-What is the status of Unity College’s financial health?
+What is the status of Unity Environmental University’s financial health?

 By expanding our educational modalities beyond in-person to include hybrid and online learning, the College continues to expand and reach new audiences.
 The College’s adaptation of an operational structure called the Enterprise Education Model in 2017 allows it to pivot and adapt to the changing needs of current and future students, making education more accessible and affordable.